PXZUpLUK/Reforestation/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## How do you fix a broken pizza?
+With tomato paste.